-Dog On Dog Attacks: Dog on dog aggression is dangerous because it has the potential to cause injuries to both people and dogs.
+Dog on Dog Attacks: Dog on dog aggression is dangerous because it has the potential to cause injuries to both people and dogs.
 A homeowner’s insurance policy may cover a person’s damages in such an incident, including pain and suffering, but unfortunately a dog’s pain and suffering is not covered.

-Dog Attacks On Children.
+Dog Attacks on Children.
 A dog attack on a child will always raise unique liability issues, because dog bites and attacks on children require treatment not only for physical injuries, but for emotional and mental trauma.
 In the very worst cases, dog attacks on children can be fatal.
 A victim of such an attack may also be entitled to punitive damages on top of the normal damages they may already be entitled to.

 A plaintiff needs to prove that a dog owner’s behavior was malicious in order to collect punitive damages.
 Malicious conduct is a type of behavior that intends to cause harm to another person.
-As it relates to a dog bite, or any form of animal attack, an injured plaintiff needs to prove that:
+As it relates to a dog bite, or any form of animal attack, an injured plaintiff needs to prove either:

 - The dog owner was aware that their dog had already bitten or attacked someone.